intel/QAT_Engine/README.md

   (/usr/local).
 * The Intel&reg; Multi-Buffer crypto for IPsec Library was installed to its default path (/usr/).
 (Optional if QAT SW AES-GCM support is not needed).
-* Prebuilt OpenSSL\* 1.1.1 from the system is used.
+* Prebuilt OpenSSL\* 1.1.1 or 3.0 from the system is used.

 To build and install the Intel&reg; QAT OpenSSL\* Engine with QAT Software support: